 The beauty of Lavender Cottage is that it is a "home from home" holiday property.
-The owners have made a special effort to make the property interesting and extremely comfortable to guarantee you a relaxing stay.
+The owner has made a special effort to make the property interesting and extremely comfortable to guarantee you a relaxing stay.
 The cottage is also very well equipped, especially the kitchen.

 EVERYONE SAYS "WOW" UPON ENTERING THE COTTAGE AND GIVEN ...

-A LARGE LOUNGE, DINING AREA, CONSERVATORY, MODERN GOOD SIZED KITCHEN, PRIVATE GARDEN WITH 2 PATIOS (WITH SEA VIEWS), FABULOUS ROOF GARDEN WITH PANORAMIC SEA VIEW (AS OF EARLY 2014), BIG GAS BBQ, GARAGE FOR STORAGE OF BIKES ETC., LUXURIOUS MODERN BATHROOM, 3 VERY COMFORTABLE BEDROOMS WITH LOADS OF STORAGE, AMPLE PARKING AND LOCATED RIGHT BY THE SEA IN A HISTORIC MARITIME VILLAGE ...
+A LARGE LOUNGE, DINING AREA, CONSERVATORY, MODERN GOOD SIZED KITCHEN, PRIVATE GARDEN WITH 2 PATIOS (WITH SEA VIEWS), FABULOUS ROOF GARDEN WITH PANORAMIC SEA VIEW, BIG GAS BBQ, GARAGE FOR STORAGE OF BIKES ETC., LUXURIOUS MODERN BATHROOM, 3 VERY COMFORTABLE BEDROOMS WITH LOADS OF STORAGE, AMPLE PARKING AND LOCATED RIGHT BY THE SEA IN A HISTORIC MARITIME VILLAGE ...

 WHAT MORE DO YOU NEED ???

-The lounge is large with seating for 8 and has a 37"TV/DVD,Video and there is WIFI on tap.
-Leading off this is the dining area with a lovely dining table and 6 chairs and this leads to the very attractive modern conservatory The conservatory leads out to the secure and pretty rear garden, which has 2 patios from which you can see the sea.
+The lounge is large with seating for 7 and has a 37"TV/DVD and there is WIFI on tap.
+Leading off this is the dining area with a lovely dining table and 6 chairs and this leads to the very attractive modern conservatory The conservatory leads out to the secure and pretty rear garden, which has 2 patios.
 The kitchen leads off the dining area and there is a sea view from the sink!
-There is ample garden furniture at which you can enjoy the food you have cooked on the big gas heated barbeque or you can go up the steps to the new roof garden and watch the ships coming and going from the bay.
+There is ample garden furniture at which you can enjoy the food you have cooked on the big gas heated barbecue or you can go up the steps to the new roof garden and watch the ships coming and going from the bay.

 Upstairs there is:

-- a double room with a TV, dressing table, chest of drawers, large wardrobe and bedside tables
+- a double room with a TV/DVD, dressing table, chest of drawers, large wardrobe and bedside tables

 - a twin room with a chest of drawers/dressing table, a large wardrobe and bedside tables